steventhesis/dpprl/README.md

 egipcy.
 (2020).
 List-wise recommendation framework based on deep reinforcement learning. https://github.com/egipcy/LIRD.
 GitHub.

-This decision was made to run the experiment in the available time, and to built on top of giants to maximize scientific contribution.
+This decision was made to run the experiment in the available time, and to built on top of a stable fundament.

 # Requirements